YouTube TV Offering $14.99 Sub For First Month by - The TV Answer Man!

 The streamer earlier this month ran a promotional campaign where customers could get up to $20 a month off the $64.99 monthly base price for the first three months.
 YouTube TV rotated the three-month promotional prices on its Home Page so visitors would see different offers.
 Depending upon when you visited the site, you might see a $10 off deal or a $15 or $20 off promotion.

-But with the 2022 March Madness tournament underway, YouTube TV is now featuring an offer of $14.99 for the first month.
+But with the 2022 March Madness tournament underway (YouTube TV carries the four channels that will air the games), YouTube TV is now featuring an offer of $14.99 for the first month.
 The $14.99 deal appears occasionally on the YouTube TV Home Page while, at other times, an offer of $10 off the first three months appears.
 (The TV Answer Man this morning found that the $14.99 promotion seemed to appear more often on YouTube TV’s mobile page while the $10 off deal appeared more often on the desktop page.)

 Click Amazon: See Today’s 1-Day-Only Deals!